skukla/vm-from-scratch/README.md

 2. Get the IP address of the machine from the Message of the Day (MoTD)
 3. Use ssh to tunnel in using your terminal application: `ssh magento@<YOUR_IP_HERE>`

-**Note**: If you clear your screen and want to recall the MoTD, use: `cat /var/run/motd.dynamic`.
-If you happen to have the VM CLI installed already, you can recall the motd with `motd`.

 <a id="setting-the-hostname"></a>
 ### Setting the Hostname
 Next, we'll set a new hostname for the VM.
 Since our initial url will be `luma.com`, let's use that as our hostname, too.
 Once the hostname is changed, we also need to update our entry in the machine's `etc/hosts` file.
 We'll use the VIM text editor to do this with the following commands: